gmescudero/KinematicsGenerator/README.md

 # KinematicsGenerator

-A script to generate direct kinematics and other useful tools for robotics from a simple Denavit Hartenberg parameters table
+A script to generate kinematics and other useful tools for robotics from a simple Denavit Hartenberg parameters table